feedcellar/feedcellar/README.md

       f, ENTER: open the link on Firefox
       q: quit

-Show feeds in Web Browser
+Show feeds in a web browser

     $ feedcellar web